bor0/gidti/manuscript/chapter4.md

 Function application in Idris is left-associative (just like in lambda calculus), which means that if we try to evaluate `addThree 1 2 3`, then it will be evaluated as `(((addThree 1) 2) 3)`.
 A combination of left-associative functions and currying (i.e. partial evaluation of function) is what allows us to write `addThree 1 2 3`, which is much more readable.

 Arrow types are right-associative (just like in lambda calculus), which means that `addThree 1 : a -> a -> a` is equivalent to `addThree 1 : (a -> (a -> a))`.
 If we had written a type of `(a -> a) -> a` instead, then this function would accept as its first parameter a function that takes an `a` and returns an `a`, and then the original function also returns an `a`.
 This is how we can define higher-order functions which we will discuss later.
-Note that `a` starts with a lowercase letter, so it is a polymorphic type.
+Note how `a` starts with a lowercase letter, thus it is a polymorphic type.

 The `if...then...else` syntax is defined as follows: